 We are located at 1802 Abercorn Street Savannah, Georgia 31401, on the south-east corner of 34th & Abercorn Streets.
 Parish Office hours are kept Monday through Thursday, 9am-3pm.
 You may call us at 912.232.0274.

 On Sundays, Mass is said at 8 a.m. and sung at 10 a.m., it is in Spanish at 12:15 p.m. and it is contemplative at 6:30 p.m.
 We offer a host of other worship opportunities, just click on the Weekly Mass Schedule link to learn more.

-We are a community committed to deepening our discipleship, adopting the Episcopal Church as the spiritual home where we live into the challenges of the Christian faith.
+We are Children of God committed to deepening our discipleship, adopting the Episcopal Church as the spiritual home where we live into the challenges of the Christian faith.
 We see the diversity of our religious histories, interests and cultures as one of our strengths as a parish family.
 Primarily we are here because we find Jesus Christ in our worship, in our fellowship and in our ministry and service to others.